bgord/knowledge/README.md

 - Switching Docker context
 - Add local domain with nginx-proxy
 - What does --remove-orphans do
+- Add Docker to user group to avoid sudo

 ### [elixir](elixir.md)
 - What type of language is Elixir?